AHRQ Publishing and Communications Guidelines

 Specifications for Patient Safety Publications

-Patient Safety publications may print in one, two, or in full process color.
-Fact sheets, report covers, and two-color marketing materials print in Pantone 3135 (blue) and black ink, with a 20-percent screen of black (gray) serving as a third color.
+Patient Safety publications print in Pantone 3135 (blue) and black ink, with a 20-percent screen of black (gray) serving as a third color.

-Consumer publications print in full process color.
-Related marketing materials, as well as some materials for clinicians, may also print in full process color.
-For consumer publications, use the full process equivalent of Pantone 320 (blue) as the common color.
+When using full color, use the full process equivalent of Pantone 320 (blue) as the common color.
 A 40-percent screen of Pantone 320 is often used on the cover grid pattern with a 20-percent screen for the lines.
 Any other colors may be used in conjunction with Pantone 320 as a complement.

-If designing materials for TeamSTEPPS® or another existing series, please work with a managing editor to obtain detailed specifications.
+If designing materials for an existing family of products, including TeamSTEPPS®, CANDOR, CUSP, or health-care associated infections, please work with your Office of Communications managing editor to obtain detailed specifications.

 Sample two-color products